In 1968 he tested for a role in Rosemary's Baby (1968), but Roman Polanski ended up casting John Cassavetes for the part.

 He bared almost all for a Cosmopolitan centerfold in 1972.

-Was seriously involved with actress Inger Stevens shortly before her suicide in 1970.
-Has to this day respectfully refused to discuss the relationship.
+Was seriously involved with Inger Stevens shortly before her suicide in 1970.
+He has respectfully refused to discuss the relationship.

 Member of the Phi Delta Theta fraternity.

-Graduate of Palm Beach High School, Palm Beach, Florida, Class of 1954.
+Graduate of Palm Beach High School, Palm Beach, FL, Class of 1954.

 Hit #88 on the Billboard Hot 100 singles chart in 1980 with the song "Let's Do Something Cheap and Superficial", from the film Smokey and the Bandit II (1980).

-Was named the #1 top money-making star at the box office in Quigley Publications' annual poll of movie exhibitors for five consecutive years from 1978 - 1982, equaling the record set by Bing Crosby from 1944 - 1948.
-Only Tom Cruise, who was named #1 six times between 1986 and 2001, has won more box office crowns.
+Was named the #1 top money-making star at the box office in Quigley Publications' annual poll of movie exhibitors for five consecutive years from 1978-92, equaling the record set by Bing Crosby from 1944-48.
+Only Tom Cruise, who was named #1 six times between 1986 and 2001, has won more box-office crowns.
 Both Clint Eastwood and Tom Hanks also have been #1 five times, but non-consecutively.

 Lost the 1997 Razzie award for Worst Supporting Actor to Marlon Brando by a mere single vote.
 Reynolds was nominated for his performance in Striptease (1996) and Brando for his role in The Island of Dr. Moreau (1996).
 The vote was cast by Razzie awards founder John Wilson, who always chooses to vote last.

-Though their relationship did not work out, Reyonds still speaks fondly of actress Sally Field and he regards her as having been a positive influence on his life.
+Though their relationship eventually did not work out, Reyonds still speaks fondly of Sally Field and he regards her as having been a positive influence on his life.

 Turned down the role of "Han Solo" in Star Wars: Episode IV - A New Hope (1977).

-The character design of the Comedian/Edward Blake in Alan Moore's graphic novel Watchmen is said to have been based on Reynolds.
-Reynolds was even considered for the role when the novel was in discussion to be film adapted.
+The character design of the Comedian/Edward Blake in Alan Moore's graphic novel "Watchmen" is said to have been based on Reynolds.
+He was even considered for the role when the novel was in discussion to be adapted to film.

-Early in career appeared as a contestant on The Dating Game (1965).
+Early in his career he appeared as a contestant on The Dating Game (1965).

 Met one of his heroes, Spencer Tracy, while filming Riverboat (1959).
 Tracy was filming Inherit the Wind (1960) on the same lot and Reynolds used to watch him walk from the set to his trailer everyday.
 After a while, Tracy finally turned to him and said, "Come on, kid."
 For the next several weeks the two would meet and talk about sports and, every once in a while, acting.